 Online Engineering Bachelor’s Degree Credit Requirements

-To graduate from an online bachelor’s degree in engineering, you must complete 120 credit hours in the requisite courses.
+To graduate with an online bachelor’s degree in engineering, you must complete 120 credit hours in the requisite courses.
 This will take four years to accomplish.

 Online Master’s Degrees in Engineering